adamzr2000/go-ethereum-configurator/README.md

 Here are the primary scripts you'll be working with:

-- `network_setup.sh`: Use this script to define the number of nodes and specify network parameters like the chain id and block period interval.
+- `network_setup.sh`: Employ this script to configure essential network settings such as the number of nodes, chain ID, and block period interval.
+Upon execution, it will generate a *bootnode_start.sh* script and N *nodeX_start.sh* scripts
 - `bootnode_start.sh`: Use this script to run the bootnode, which serves as the entry point for the network.
 - `nodeX_start.sh`: These scripts represent nodes responsible for holding validator keys and producing blocks on your private Ethereum network.